arcutright/osu-tourney-helper/readme.md

 ## Configuration

-See `tourney.ini` for an example.
+Configuration is done in [tourney.ini](./src/tourney.ini).
 The first thing to do is to hit [https://osu.ppy.sh/p/irc](https://osu.ppy.sh/p/irc) to generate your "irc password".
 Then you can configure everything.
 Most of `tourney.ini` is heavily commented.
 Here is an example of the less obvious sections and how they behave.

 ```ini
 # refs are players who are given ref permissions via !addref once they join the room